ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 You can add, update, and delete tool integrations by using the console, with the API, or with Terraform.
 You can configure tool integrations that support development, deployment, and operations tasks while you create an open toolchain, or you can add and configure tool integrations to customize an existing toolchain.
 {: shortdesc}

+## Understanding tool integrations with {{site.data.keyword.cloud_notm}} for Financial Services
+{: #financial_services_validated}

+Although the {{site.data.keyword.contdelivery_short}} and Toolchain services are designated as {{site.data.keyword.cloud_notm}} for Financial Services Validated, this designation does not apply to all of the tools that you can integrate into toolchains.

+The following tools and tool integrations are *not* Financial Services Validated:

+* The {{site.data.keyword.gitrepos}} component of the {{site.data.keyword.contdelivery_short}} service.
+* Tool integrations for services in the {{site.data.keyword.cloud_notm}} catalog that are not designated as Financial Services Validated.
+* Tool integrations for third-party, customer, or tools and services that are not owned and operated by {{site.data.keyword.cloud_notm}}.

+For more information about which tools and tool integrations are Financial Services Validated, see [Tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations#tool_integrations).

+For more information about {{site.data.keyword.cloud_notm}} for Financial Services, see [{{site.data.keyword.cloud_notm}} Framework for Financial Services](/docs/framework-financial-services).

+The {{site.data.keyword.contdelivery_short}} service is Financial Services Validated in the same regions as {{site.data.keyword.cloud_notm}} for Financial Services.
+For more information about which multi-zone regions are designated as Financial Services Validated, see [Deploy your {{site.data.keyword.cloud_notm}} resources only to approved multizone regions](/docs/framework-financial-services?topic=framework-financial-services-best-practices#best-practices-financial-services-regions).
+{: important}

 ## Adding a tool integration by using the console
 {: #create_integration_ui}